 For the first several months, your baby will spend the majority of their time sleeping!
 For that reason, you’ll want to make sure that their mattress is both safe and comfortable.

-Opt for a mattress that allows your baby to breathe straight through it as well as one that won’t off-gas toxic chemicals into the air your baby breathes.
+Opt for a firm mattress (soft, fluffy mattresses are not safe for little ones!) that allows your baby to breathe straight through it.
+You’ll also want one that won’t off-gas toxic chemicals into the air your baby breathes.

-Made with a Wovenaire® Core (90% air and 10% food-grade polymer), our Crib Mattress is both breathable and certified for low chemical emissions.
+Made with a Wovenaire® Core (90% air and 10% food-grade polymer), our Crib Mattress is breathable, which means not only safety for your baby and peace of mind for you but also no more sweaty backs.
 This is one easy baby registry decision!